Master materialized views

 What is a Materialized View in Tinybird?

-How is data populated into a Materialized View in Tinybird?
+How is data inserted into a Materialized View in Tinybird?

 In Tinybird, data is ingested into Materialized Views in blocks.
 This process is explained in the diagram below.
-Every time data is ingested into the original Data Source, the materialization process is triggered, applying the transformation pipe over the data ingested and saving the output of that pipe, which is a partial result, in the Materialized View.
+Every time new data is ingested into the origin Data Source, the materialization process is triggered, applying the transformation Pipe over the data ingested and saving the output of that Pipe, which is a partial result, in the Materialized View.

 Materialization process